-The financial statements of the Authority have been prepared in conformity with accounting practices generally accepted in the United States of America as applied to government units.
-Generally accepted accounting principles for government units include those principles prescribed by the GASB.
+The financial statements of North East Texas Regional Mobility Authority ("Authority") have been prepared in conformity with accounting practices generally accepted in the United States of America as applied to government units.
+Generally accepted accounting principles for government units include those principles prescribed by the Governmental Accounting Standards Board ("GASB").
 The more significant Authority's accounting policies are described below.